Karalam: Kumaranchira temple

-Karalam is famous for its Kumaranchira temple.
+Karalam is known for its Kumaranchira temple.
 Only Hindus may enter the temple, but members of other religions also believe in Kumaranchira Bhagavathy (Deity) up to a certain extent and send their offerings to the temple through their Hindu friends or neighbours.
-The deity is believed to be the sister of the famous Kodungallur bhagavathy.
+The deity is believed to be the sister of the Kodungallur bhagavathy.

 Karuvannur Puzha

-This beautiful River marks the northern boundary of Karalam Panchayat.

-This River is the main source of water for Agriculture in the Village.
+This river marks the northern boundary of Karalam Panchayat.
+The river is the main source of water for agriculture in the village.

 Holy Trinity Church

-The only Church in Thrissur District in the name of Holy Trinity.
+The only church in Thrissur District in the name of Holy Trinity.